Hosting Static Web Pages

-For deploying HTTP servers, any framework can be used so long as the package can be imported or the port can be opened.
+For deploying HTTP servers, you can use any framework so long as it can be imported or the port can be opened.
 However, we also provide templates for Ruby on Rails, Django, Node (Express), and Sinatra.

 This tutorial is an expansion of this one written by Mat

 Replit offers virtual network computing (VNC) functionality.
-VNC is a mature virtual desktop protocol that allows your repl to stream a native desktop to your web browser.
-By using this protocol, native applications (developed in Python, Java, C++, etc) can open desktop windows as they would on any physical computer.
+VNC is a mature virtual desktop protocol that allows your Repl to stream a native desktop to your web browser.
+This protocol allows native applications (developed in Python, Java, C++, etc.) to open desktop windows as they would on any physical computer.

 You can use databases in repls to make programs that can both manage and store data.
 This guide will walk you through the basic operations for interacting with data in databases on Replit.
 These are CRUD operations, which involve creating, reading, updating, and deleting data.
 We'll also show you how to access databases and handy methods for managing your data.